-1. Harassment refers to derogatory (e.g., excessively critical, insulting, belittling) or vexatious (e.g., aggressive, angry, antagonistic) conduct or comments that are known or ought reasonably to be known to be offensive or unwelcome.
-Harassment includes, but is not limited to, the following:

-b) conduct or comments involving any of the prohibited grounds of harassment and discrimination as defined in the Alberta Human Rights Act.

-Any form of harassment may be caused by a single incident or a series of events.

-2. Sexual Harassment includes comments, gestures or physical conduct of a sexual nature where an individual knows or ought reasonably to know that the behaviour is unwelcome and personally offensive.
-Sexual harassment includes, but is not limited to:

-a) inappropriate or derogatory comments, humour, insults or behaviour based on gender and/or gender expression, gender identity;

-b) inappropriate, lewd, or sexually offensive written, graphic or behavioural displays on school board property;

-c) inappropriate, lewd, or sexually offensive slogans or graphics displayed on clothing worn on school board property or during school-related activities ;

-d) inappropriate conversation, physical touching, or learing that could be construed to be a sexual advance;

-e) inappropriate conversation regarding an individual's sexual behaviour;

-f) unsolicited and/or unwanted requests to engage in sexual activity;

-g)reprisal or threat of reprisal against an individual for rejecting a sexual solicitation or advance.

-3. Bullying refers to repeated and hostile or demeaning behaviour by an individual where the behaviour is intended to cause harm, fear or distress to another individual in the school community, including psychological harm or harm to the individual's reputation.
+- 1. Harassment refers to derogatory (e.g., excessively critical, insulting, belittling) or vexatious (e.g., aggressive, angry, antagonistic) conduct or comments that are known or ought reasonably to be known to be offensive or unwelcome.
+Harassment includes, but is not limited to, the following: - a) any objectionable comment, act, or display that demeans, belittles, or causes personal humiliation or embarrassment, and any act of intimidation or threat; - b) conduct or comments involving any of the prohibited grounds of harassment and discrimination as defined in the Alberta Human Rights Act. - Any form of harassment may be caused by a single incident or a series of events. - 2.
+Sexual Harassment includes comments, gestures or physical conduct of a sexual nature where an individual knows or ought reasonably to know that the behaviour is unwelcome and personally offensive.
+Sexual harassment includes, but is not limited to: - a) inappropriate or derogatory comments, humour, insults or behaviour based on gender and/or gender expression, gender identity; - b) inappropriate, lewd, or sexually offensive written, graphic or behavioural displays on school board property; - c) inappropriate, lewd, or sexually offensive slogans or graphics displayed on clothing worn on school board property or during school-related activities; - d) inappropriate conversation, physical touching, or leering that could be construed to be a sexual advance; - e) inappropriate conversation regarding an individual's sexual behaviour; - f) unsolicited and/or unwanted requests to engage in sexual activity; - g) reprisal or threat of reprisal against an individual for rejecting a sexual solicitation or advance. - 3.
+Bullying refers to repeated and hostile or demeaning behaviour by an individual where the behaviour is intended to cause harm, fear or distress to another individual in the school community, including psychological harm or harm to the individual's reputation.
 Bullying often occurs in circumstances where one party endeavors to maintain power and control over another based upon systemic inequalities within a social setting.

-Harassment and Bullying Codes of Conduct

-The District does not support Harassment and Bullying in any of its schools and/or sites at all.
-To this end, the Greater St. Albert Catholic School District has implemented (and revised) the following Administrative Procedures which will serve as the basis for addressing matters pertaining to Harassment and Bullying:
+The school does not support Harassment and Bullying in any of its schools and / or sites or at all.
+To this end, the Greater St. Albert Catholic School Division has implemented (and revised) the following Administrative Procedures which will serve as the basis for addressing matters pertaining to Harassment and Bullying: